gwcoffey/gwcoffey.com/content/archive/fb/this-is-one-of-my-favorite-christian-hymns-written/index.md

 date: 2017-11-25 09:03:22.000000000 -08:00
 archive: fb
 id: '1511629402'
+summary: "This is one of my favorite Christian hymns, written by Henry Lyte while he lay dying of tuberculosis.
+(I’ve always loved the second verse.)"
 ---

 This is one of my favorite Christian hymns, written by Henry Lyte while he lay dying of tuberculosis.
 (I’ve always loved the second verse.)